Sagar663464/Sentiment-Analysis/README.md

 # Sentiment Analysis using TextBlob

-This repo is all about sentiment analysis of *tweets from twitter*.
+This repo is all about sentiment analysis of *tweets from Twitter*.
 I've used TextBlob's naive bayes classifier model for classification.
 The dataset is too large to upload in GitHub with over 6 million records and 290 MB.
 It has a jupyter notebook `main.ipynb` with which you can learn about the processes that are needed to be done.
 Firstly I've taken models from sklearn, and it's accuracy were very low.
 So I have to move onto some other models.
 Also while vectorizing a new text from user input, it was giving me vecctors with 3 to 4 features while the trained data had 1000 features.
 I encountered few problems in this part, so I had to move onto other models.
 I chosed TextBlob's Naive Bayes classifier model, which worked pretty well.

 ## Dataset description